The Hudson Reporter: History

+In February 2023, Newspaper Media Group sold the Hudson Reporter's web domain to an undisclosed buyer and the new owners began publishing articles to the site.
+Former staff reporters accused the outlet of posting articles written by Generative AI with bylines from people who don't exist.
+In April 2024, the Jersey City city council passed a resolution honoring the paper's legacy.

 Accolades

 The chain and its writers have won numerous awards for investigative reporting, going beyond the norm for weekly newspapers.
 The company has become a training ground for reporters and writers in the New York area, having sent two to The New York Times, and several to other top publications including The Star-Ledger and news organizations like Associated Press.

 Other writers, like Caren Matzner, have published novels.